-In our center we begin with a tour of the office and introductions of the dental team.
-Then we discuss strategies to help the child tolerate a dental exam.
-This might include turning out the lights, selecting a private room, examining the child in a non-dental chair, or bringing a comfort object from home that the child really responds to.
-Rewards such as getting to go out to a favorite meal, a token for our prize machine and iPad time can help motivate the child to receive an exam.
+- Begin the first appointment with an office tour and introduction to the dental team.
+Discuss strategies that will help your child tolerate the exam.
+These might include turning out lights, selecting a private room, performing the examination in a non-dental chair or bringing a cherished toy from home.
+Rewards such as going out to eat a favorite meal, receiving a special prize or getting extra iPad time can also motivate the child.

 Here are a few tips to help you prepare your child with special needs for a trip to the dentist:

-- Brush the teeth at least once daily.
+- Brush their teeth at least once daily.
 If you are able to brush more often, excellent!

 - Fluoride in toothpaste is one of the best tools we have to fight decay.
 Experiment with different brands and flavors to find one that your child likes.
-If your child is not able to tolerate the taste or texture of the paste, you can try dipping the toothbrush in a fluoride-containing mouth rinse-it won’t be as foamy.
+If your child is not able to tolerate the taste or texture of the paste, you can try dipping the toothbrush in a fluoride-containing mouth rinse.

-- Complete much of the required paperwork in advance of an office visit to save time once you get to the office.
+- Complete much of the required paperwork in advance of an office visit to save time once you arrive.

-- Start dental visits early, at about age 1, and make it regular part of your child’s health care.
+- Start dental visits early, at about age 1, and make them a regular part of your child’s health-care agenda.

 You know your child best, so don’t be afraid to offer the dentist tips that you think may make the visit easier for your child.